"Nice Try, Kiddo": Investigating Ad Hominems in Dialogue Responses: Identifying Ad Hominem Responses

 \subsection{Human Annotation}

-Although \citet{habernal2018before} propose a similar typology of ad hominem categories, there is no existing dataset annotated with these detailed, empirically-derived categories.
-Moreover, we study ad hominems in more casual conversational settings in which these fallacies may occur in different formats.
-For these reasons, we annotate a subset of \textsc{AdHomInTweets} with ad hominem and other relevant information.\footnote{Data and code at \url{https://github.com/ewsheng/ad-hom-in-dialogue}.}
+We collect human annotations that can then be used for analysis and training a classifier to automatically label ad hominems.
+Although \citet{habernal2018before} propose a similar typology of ad hominems, there is no existing dataset annotated with their empirically-derived categories.
+Moreover, we study ad hominems in casual conversational settings.
+For these reasons, we annotate a subset of \textsc{AdHomInTweets} with ad hominem information.
+To measure inter-annotator agreement, we calculate the Worker Agreement With Aggregate (WAWA) score, following \citet{ning2020torque}.
+The WAWA score compares the majority votes against each annotator and micro-averages the resulting precision, recall, and F$_1$ scores.\footnote{There are also other agreement metrics such as Krippendorff's alpha, but because we expect our data to have many more non-ad hominem compared to ad hominem responses, alpha scores can be misleading---the WAWA score gives a more appropriate estimate of annotator agreement.}

-\paragraph{Heuristics for Ad Hominems} Ad hominem responses are relatively rare and range broadly from containing explicit and offensive language to very subtle forms that become ad hominems when considered in the context of the original post.
-For more effective annotation, we devise heuristics to choose (post, response) pairs where the response is likely to be an ad hominem.
-In preliminary analyses, we find that responses that contain certain ``\textit{you}''-related phrases, e.g., ``\textit{you are}'', ``\textit{you have}'', ``\textit{you don't}'', ``\textit{are you}'', ``\textit{should you}'', have higher concentrations of ad hominems.
-We call these responses \textit{you-responses}.\footnote{Full phrases for \textit{you-responses} are in the Appendix.} In addition to collecting pairs with \textit{you-responses}, we also collect random pairs without \textit{you-responses} for annotation to ensure that our samples are representative of ad hominems that appear in different forms.
+\paragraph{Heuristics for Ad Hominems} Ad hominem responses are relatively rare and range broadly from explicit to more subtle forms.
+For more effective annotation, we use heuristics to choose \textit{[post, response]} pairs where the response is likely to be an ad hominem.
+In preliminary analyses, we find that responses that contain certain ``\textit{you}''-phrases such as ``\textit{you are}'' are more likely to have ad hominems.
+We call these responses \textit{you-responses}.\footnote{Full set of \textit{you-responses} is in Appendix~\ref{ssec:appendix-you-responses}.} In addition to pairs with \textit{you-responses}, we also collect random pairs without \textit{you-responses} for annotation to ensure that the annotated samples are representative of different ad hominems.